AnyChart/docs.anychart.com/Working_with_Data/Settings_from_Data.md

 {sample}Settings\_From\_Data\_03{sample}

-<br>It was a simple demonstration of this feature, we've created the sample below to illustrate more opportunities:
+It was a simple demonstration of this feature, we've created the sample below to illustrate more opportunities:

 {sample :width 690 :height 450}Settings\_From\_Data\_04{sample}

 ## Supported Functionality